 "I don't believe it!" the Sultan said.
 "I must see this for myself!"
-He followed Three days and three nights passed. the guards to the lions' den.
-He stood
+He followed

-The guards were sure that by now the on tiptoe and peeked over the stone wall.
+The guards were sure that by now the on tiptoe and peeked over the stone lions had devoured their victim even if wall.
 It was just as they had said!
 There was the Jewish rabbi, sitting peacefully, without a care in the world!
 At first the Sultan was dumbstruck.
 Then he ordered the game- keepers to lower down a rope and pull the rabbi out of the pit.